This project combined a handful of smaller project ideas:

 I had some prior familiarity with the SSD1306 OLED driver on a previous project.
-There are a couple of differences this time in the way I implemented the driver:
+There are a few differences this time in the way I implemented the driver:

-To display text on the oled, I can now just specify a font array plus coordinates, and the char/string functions will output to the SSD1306/OLED regardless of font characteristics (character widths and font height).
+To display text on the oled, I can now just specify a font array plus coordinates, and the char/string functions will output to the SSD1306/OLED regardless of character widths and font height.
 To create the char/string functions I started with a font file generator created by Daniel Eichhorn to generate a couple of fonts with dimensions I thought would suit the project.
-After getting my head around the font and character metadata embedded in the array, I could create the print_char and print_string functions.
-The code has a lot of comments around these functions that I addeed as I went - this is part of my learning process, plus I'm sure I'll have to re-learn this one day when I return to the project for whatever reason.
+After getting my head around the font and character metadata embedded in the array, I was able to create the print_char and print_string functions.
+The code has a lot of comments around these functions that I added as I went - this is part of my learning process, plus I'm sure I'll have to re-learn this one day when I return to the project for whatever reason.

 The HDC1080 is a temperature and humidity sensor that interfaces over I2C.
 Similar to the OLED/SSD1306, I wrote a project-specific driver for it.

-When testing the prototype system on a breadboard, I had the sensor attached with jumper leads which gave it 100mm or so clearance from the rest of the components.
-This worked fine and temperature readings matched another thermometer I used for comparison.
-My first assembled PCB however reported temperatures 3-4 degrees higher.
-I had located the sensor on the PCB too close to the 3.3V regulator on the opposite side, so the waste heat from the regulator was therefore affecting the temperature readings.
-For the subsequent iteration of the PCB, these two components were located more-or-less opposite corners (and opposite sides) of the PCB to give the sensor additional copper with which to dissipate heat before affecting the HDC1080.
+When testing the prototype on a breadboard, I had the sensor attached with jumper leads which gave it ~100mm clearance from the rest of the components.
+This worked fine and temperature readings matched a thermometer I used for comparison.
+However my first assembled PCB reported temperatures 3-4 degrees higher.
+I located the sensor on the PCB too close to the 3.3V regulator, so the waste heat was affecting the temperature readings.
+For the subsequent iteration of the PCB, these two components were located at opposite corners and sides of the PCB to give the regulator additional copper into which it could dissipate heat.
 This improved the accuracy of the sensor readings, but it was still showing higher than my callibration thermometer.
 Fortunately the delta was a consistent value regardless of temperature so ultimately I added a bodge-factor in code to compensate.

 The schematic and PCB layouts were created with KiCad.
 Early iterations included a header for an FTDI serial adapter intended to facillitate programming of the ESP-01.
 This was removed from the final PCB iteration for simplicity.